rasmusab/test-course-maximum-likelihood/chapter1.md

 msg_success <- "Right!
 Out of these option a mean of 100 and a standard deviation of 10 seems pretty likely." test_mc(correct = 4, feedback_msgs = c(msg_bad, msg_bad, msg_bad, msg_success))
 ```

+--- type:NormalExercise lang:r xp:100 skills:1,7 key:03d21d51b4
+# What is a probability model?

+A probability model, like the normal distribution, can be seen as a fuction